 This simple family adventure will add fun and excitement.
-If you don’t have an itinerary or family activity in Chiang Mai yet, We recommend an easy day trip.
+We suggest a day trip if you do not currently have a plan or a family activity in Chiang Mai.

 It can be used as part of a long-distance tour program or on leisure days.
 You may add or change the list of places you want to visit at your convenience on this route.